KAZ1997/Sary/README.md

-# Sary after test
+# Sary
-Solution for interview task
+is a reservation system for resturant tables developed by Django framework

 "Sary" folder contains the source code
 "Diagrams" folder contains all digrams related to the task